 Standing up to an insurance company – both literally and figuratively – will be difficult if you are suffering the consequences of a bad on-the-job knee injury.
 To make the situation much easier on yourself, it is recommended that you speak with a local workers’ compensation attorney shortly after your workplace accident.
 You can give them permission to act on your behalf throughout your knee injury claim, from initial filings and hearings to denials and litigation.
 All the while, you can rest and focus on your recuperation.

-The Law Offices of Nathaniel F. Hansford, LLC offers comprehensive legal services to injured workers throughout Atlanta, Georgia and from all industries.
+Hansford McDaniel LLC offers comprehensive legal services to injured workers throughout Atlanta, Georgia and from all industries.
 Do not hesitate to call our attorneys at (770) 741-2825 now if you hurt your knee at work and now need help securing the workers’ comp benefits you need to rest comfortably.